ytaras/ytaras.github.io/source/_posts/2013-04-29-scala_workshop_0.markdown

 If we save a file now, we'll notice that result run has 108 expectations
 - this is because ScalaCheck generated 100 pairs of ints and verified if satisfies specified property.
-Thanks to explicit's black magic we can use either boolean comparisons `x == y` or Specs2 matchers `x must_== y` whichever suits better.
-Notice - we still haven't discovered integer overflow here, just because we didn't write correct assertions, for example that sum of positives is positive; but framework silently generated input values which could help us discover that.
+Thanks to implicit's black magic we can use either boolean comparisons `x == y` or Specs2 matchers `x must_== y` whichever suits better.
+Notice - we still haven't discovered integer overflow here, just because we didn't write correct assertions, for example that sum of positives is positive; but framework silently generated those edge case values for us.
 But, as we're just learning, let's go to something more obvious - for example,
 division: